This post may contain affiliate links. Please read my disclosure policy.

 - Unsweetened cocoa powder

 - Edible dried rose petals

-- Make the whipped rosewater mascarpone: Beat the mascarpone in the bowl of a stand mixer fitted with the paddle attachment for 2 minutes, until lightened and fluffy.
+- Beat the mascarpone in the bowl of a stand mixer fitted with the paddle attachment for 2 minutes on medium speed, until lightened and fluffy.
 Transfer to a medium bowl.
 Add the cream, sugar and rose water to the mixer bowl.
 Switch to the whisk attachment and whip the cream until if forms medium-stiff peaks.
 Fold the whipped cream into the mascarpone until completely blended.
 Cover and refrigerate at least 1 hour before using, and up to 2 days before serving.

 - Brush the inside of a 12-cup standard muffin pan with the melted butter.